You are here: Home > Unit on Reproductive Endocrinology and Infertility

 The Unit on Reproductive Endocrinology conducts clinical, translational, and basic science studies of uterine leiomyoma.

 Fifty percent of women in the United States develop uterine fibroids during their reproductive years, making the condition the most prevalent reproductive disorder of women.
 Despite its prevalence, the condition remains poorly understood.
 In the past year, we completed a cost estimate of the effect of uterine fibroids on the US health care system.
 We estimated that fibroids may represent a burden of up to $34 billion dollars annually, if adverse effects on reproduction are considered (1).
 One prominent feature of uterine fibroids is that the cells within the tumors produce a disordered and excessive extracellular matrix (ECM).
 In earlier work, we examined the characteristics of the cells that might lead to production of this excessive and fibrotic ECM and obtained evidence that mechanical signaling—a method of cell communication and activation—was attenuated in cells within a fibroid.
-During the past year, we examined surgical specimens and immortalized leiomyoma and myometrial cells and indeed found that mechanical signaling was lower in leiomyoma cells than in myometrial cells.
+Recently, we examined surgical specimens and immortalized leiomyoma and myometrial cells and indeed found that mechanical signaling was lower in leiomyoma cells than in myometrial cells.
 Furthermore, given that anti-progestins cause reduction in fibroid size, we analyzed surgical specimens from patients treated with anti-progestins.
-Anti-progesterone–treated fibroids revealed alterations phosphorylation of proteins involved in mechanical signaling.
+Anti-progesterone–treated fibroids revealed altered phosphorylation of proteins involved in mechanical signaling.
 Collectively, the findings suggest that altered mechanical signaling may contribute to leiomyoma growth (2).

 Role of BRX (also known as AKAP13) in osmotic stress, inflammation, and development